renatoathaydes/specks/README.md

 				[Character+] allowedChars = '\{#20}'..'\{#7E}',
 				Random random = defaultRandom)`: generates a random stream of Strings according to the parameters given.

+* `{Float+} randomFloats(
+    Integer count = 100,
+    Float lowerBound = -1.0M,
+    Float higherBound = 1.0M,
+    Random random = defaultRandom)`: generates a random stream of Floats.

+* `{Boolean+} randomBooleans(
+	Integer count = 100,
+	Random random = defaultRandom)`: generates a random stream of Booleans.

 > the excellent [ceylon-random](https://github.com/jvasileff/ceylon-random),
+  library, by @jvasileff, is used to generate random values.
+  Notice that everywhere random is mentioned, it should be read as **pseudo-random**.
-  library, by @jvasileff, is used to generate random Strings.
-The default Random instance just delegates to the platform-specific pseudo-random generator.
+  The default Random instance just delegates to the platform-specific random generator.

 ### errorCheck